shwetankrai12/CPP-DSA-daily-progress/daily_log.md

 - Day 3 (27-06-2025) - I solved various questions of pattern.
 - Day 4 (01-06-2025) - I have learned about For loop, bitwise and solved question number 191 and 1281 on leetcode.
 - Day 5 (02-06-2025) - I have learned about decimal to binary conversion and binary to decimal conversion.
+- Day 5 (03-06-2025) - I have learned about switch case.
+And solved few quesyions.